 Late Effects of Treatment

 Surviving a brain tumor is cause for celebration.
 However, some side effects may happen long after treatment is completed.
 These are known as late effects.
 Chemotherapy, radiation, and surgery can all result in late effects.
-A symptom is considered a late effect if it occurs five years or more after treatment is completed.
+A symptom is considered a late effect if it occurs several months or years after treatment is completed.

 It is important to be prepared for the possibility of late effects.
 Here are some common late effects, and what you can do to minimize their impact:

 Late effects of chemotherapy can vary depending on what drugs were used.
 Survivors should have regular follow-up visits with their healthcare team.
 Late effects of chemotherapy can include: